josnelihurt/learning-cuda/README.md

 **Goal**: Decouple the system into independent microservices that can scale independently and support multiple accelerator backends.

-**Current Challenge**: The system is currently coupled to NVIDIA containers due to CUDA framework requirements.
-This limits deployment flexibility and prevents easy expansion to other accelerators like OpenCL or ARM-based processors.
+**Current Challenge**: The gRPC server requires NVIDIA containers for CUDA processing, but the Go web server is now decoupled and can run without GPU dependencies.
+This enables cloud deployment of the web server while GPU processing remains on dedicated hardware.

 **Planned Evolution**:
 - **WebRTC Integration**: Replace WebSocket with WebRTC for direct frame streaming to the CUDA microservice.
 This addresses latency concerns inherent in microservices architectures by enabling peer-to-peer communication with minimal overhead.